 By Femi Fani-Kayode

-*Chief Femi Fani-Kayode was the former Spokesperson to President Olusegun Obasanjo and later Minister of Aviation of Federal Republic of Nigeria.
+*Chief Femi Fani-Kayode was the spokesperson to President Olusegun Obasanjo; he subsequently became Minister of Tourism & Culture & later served as Aviation Minister for Federal Republic of Nigeria.